-1.The type of vaccine (what you are being vaccinated for).

-- ° Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay). - ° Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
-Where you get the vaccine medication. - 3 Who gives you the vaccine difference.)
+- 1. The type of vaccine (what you are being vaccinated for). - ^o Some vaccines are considered medical benefits.
+You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay).

+^o Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

+2. Where you get the vaccine medication.

+3. Who gives you the vaccine.

-What you pay at the time you get the F Part D vaccination of can vary depending on the circumstances.
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances.
 For example:

-o.
-Who gives you the vaccine.
-What you pay at the time you get the Part D vaccination can vary depending on the circumstances For example: Sometimes when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
-You can ask our plan to pay you back for our share of the cost.
-Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.
+- Sometimes when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
+You can ask our plan to pay you back for our share of the cost. - □ Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.

 To show how this works, here are three common ways you might get a Part D vaccine.
 Remember you are responsible for all of the costs associated with vaccines (including their administration) during the Coverage Gap Stage of your benefit.

-Situation 1 : You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
+- Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.) ☐ You will have to pay the pharmacy the amount of your copayment and/or coinsurance for the vaccine and the cost of giving you the vaccine. ☐ Our plan will pay the remainder of the costs.
+Some states do not allow pharmacies to administer a vaccination.) - □ You will have to pay the pharmacy the amount of your copayment and/or coinsurance for the vaccine and the cost of giving you the vaccine. - $\hfill\square$ Our plan will pay the remainder of the costs.

 Situation 2: You get the Part D vaccination at your doctor's office.
-When you get the vaccination, you will pay for the entire cost of the vaccine and its administration. ☐ You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7 of this booklet (Asking us to pay our share of a bill you have received from a second transfer of a bill you have received the second transfer of the cost by using the procedures that are for covered medical services or drugs).
-You will be reimbursed the amount you paid less your normal copayment and/or coinsurance for the vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
-(If you get "Extra Help," we will reimburse you for this do to get payment from us for our share of the cost.

-Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the vaccine.